Taralli Dolci al Finocchio | Simple Italian Fennel Seed Cookies Recipe

 Once the dough is roughly formed, transfer it onto a clean work surface and knead until even and well-incorporated.
 Preheat the oven to 395° F (200° C).

-On a surface lightly dusted with flour, roll the dough out with a rolling pin until it is about ¼ inch (6 mm) thick.
-With a knife, cut the dough into long strips that are about 1 ½ inches (3.8 cm) wide.
+On a surface lightly dusted with flour, roll the dough out with a rolling pin until it is about ¼ inch (6 millimeters) thick.
+With a knife, cut the dough into long strips that are about 1 ½ inches (3.8 centimeters) wide.
 Gently scrape a fork along the top surface of each strip to roughen the dough a little bit, then sprinkle some extra sugar on top, to taste.

 Cut the strips in the opposite direction to create small squares.
 Place the squares on a large, parchment lined baking sheet.
 Bake the cookies for 20 minutes, or until lightly golden.